Author Logo Pic

 Days 31-60: Pilot and Optimization

 Launch your AI receptionist for specific use cases.
-Start with after-hours coverage where performance comparison against "no coverage" makes success obvious.
+Start with a specific use case, such as after-hours call coverage, where performance can be measured before expanding automation further.
 This limited scope builds confidence while minimizing risk.

 Monitor every conversation during the pilot phase.
 Review call recordings, examine data capture accuracy, and identify improvement opportunities.
 Most AI platforms improve rapidly with feedback during early deployment.